dynamsoft-docs/mobile-document-scanner-docs-js/api/index.md

 ### `EngineResourcePaths`

 Paths to extra resources such as `.wasm` engine files.
 The default paths point to CDNs and so may be left unset.
-You may set custom paths for the purpose of [self-hosting resources]({{ site.code-gallery }}mobile-web-capture/customization-guide.html#self-hosting-resource-files).
+You may set custom paths to self-host resources, or host MDS fully offline - see [self-hosting resources]({{ site.guide }}index.html#self-host-resources) for details.

 #### Syntax